 How to install

 First, you need to choose and download a pack from here.
 While I personally downloaded the mega pack and have not tried the other packs, it seems that if you do not want the included ffdshow codec, I believe the standard should be enough… though, I could potentially be wrong.
 Do let me know if it doesn’t work.
+You will probably need the Mega Pack because the Standard and Full pack doesn’t contain Xvid.
 Select the pack you’d like and download it [I wouldn’t recommend the basic pack, though.
 Standard and up is what I’d use.]
 Then, follow the steps for install; while most of the basic settings should be satisfactory, be sure that DivX and XVid are enabled, or this codec won’t work for MMD.
 You may also want to disable the included video player if you prefer to use another one.
 Now your codec is installed!

 Using the codec